 Geneticists know that some markers mutate faster than others, and they take this into consideration when interpreting test results.
 But you can see why different mutation rates can make predicting when an MRCA might’ve lived even more difficult.

-Reality check: Again, a testing company wouldn’t have told Jenny and Helen how many generations back their MRCA lived.
+Again, a testing company wouldn’t have told Jenny and Helen how many generations back their MRCA lived.
 The company might have provided a range based on probability.

 Myth 5: If you take a DNA test, you can finally find out who your great-grandmother’s parents were.